wavefrontHQ/docs/pages/doc/csp_getting_started.md

 VMware Cloud services includes service-specific built-in roles, including [Operations for Applications service roles](csp_users_roles.html#operations-for-applications-service-roles-built-in).
 Each service role grants certain access to the corresponding service instance in the organization.

-While the service roles are built-in and not editable, you can create [custom roles](csp_users_roles.html#create-edit-or-delete-a-custom-role) with different service permissions of your choice, including [Operations for Application permissions](csp_permissions_overview.html#operations-for-applications-permissions).
+While the service roles are built-in and not editable, you can create [custom roles](csp_users_roles.html#create-edit-or-delete-a-custom-role) with service permissions of your choice, including [Operations for Application permissions](csp_permissions_overview.html#operations-for-applications-permissions).

 ## What Is a Server to Server App?

-If you want to use an application for automating management tasks in your Operations for Applications service, your application requires direct access to your service, without user authorization.
+If you want to use an application for automating management tasks in your service, for example, in Operations for Applications, your application requires direct access to your service, without user authorization.

 For that purpose, VMware Cloud services supports server-to-server apps, which are based on OAuth 2.0 *client credentials* grant type.
 Configure your application to pass the OAuth 2.0 client credentials to the Operations for Applications REST API, and access tokens are issued directly to your application.